NixOS containers in ChromeOS

 sudo lxc config set core.https_address :8443

-You can now import the image with:
+You can now import the image with and get it ready for the Chromebook.

 # Replace `lxc-metadata` and `lxc` with the directories where you built the metadata and the RootFS.